 Now that you have a basic idea of how to do makeup for hooded eyes, here are a bunch of makeup tips that will amp up your look even further.

-The Ultimate Guide: Makeup Tips And Tricks For Hooded Eyes
+The Ultimate Guide to Makeup For Hooded Eyes: Tips And Tricks

 - It’s best to avoid harsh eyeliners as they make your eyes appear smaller.
 Always opt for a pencil liner that you can smudge out for a subtle smokey effect.